Groetschi/privacy-policy/README.md

 **How this information is used**

+- The App is programmed to scan Objects / locations via the rear Camera of the Device.
+This Data is only localy saved on the Device.
+The Data can be viewed in the App and is for Design and Measurment purpose.
 - Logged HTTP requests may be used for debugging Lukas Groetsch and combating abuse.
 - Email addresses are used to:
   - Provide essential system messages, such as password resets and privacy policy updates.